 Feb 2016 – present: Associate Editor, Molecular Ecology

-September 2012 – present: Blog editor and contributing writer for The Molecular Ecologist
+Sep 2012 – present: Blog editor and contributing writer for The Molecular Ecologist

-August 2006 – June 2007: Delegate to the University of Idaho Graduate and Professional Students Association Senate
+Aug 2006 – June 2007: Delegate to the University of Idaho Graduate and Professional Students Association Senate

 Peer review: Refereed papers for The American Journal of Botany, The American Naturalist, Evolution, Evolution and Ecology, the Journal of Evolutionary Biology, the Journal of Heredity, the Journal of Theoretical Biology, Molecular Ecology, Proceedings of the Royal Society B, Systematic Biology, and TRENDS in Ecology andEvolution.
 See also my Publons reviewer profile.